Enjoyable walking, running, and cycling areas in the USA. Join me as we talk about my favorite runs (and hikes and bikes)

 Accotink Bay Wildlife Refuge – A mostly flat area of wetlands near the Potomac River at Fort Belvoir, the refuge is good for running, walking, and (occasionally in the winter) cross country skiing.
 Great blue heron, osprey, egrets and bald eagles abound.
 The 1.8-mile-long Beaver Pond Trail is the best known, but there are miles of other trails.

 Chesapeake and Ohio Canal National Park – This park follows the pathway of the old C&O Canal, which transported goods from the Ohio valley to markets throughout the East Coast.
 It is 184.5 miles long and is terrific for walking, running, and especially cycling.
 The southern part, near the Great Falls, is gravel and mostly flat.
+I must confess that I have only done parts of it.

 Mount Vernon Trail – Just outside of Washington DC, the Mount Vernon Trail snakes along the Potomac River for 18 miles from Theodore Roosevelt Island to Mount Vernon, the home of George Washington.
 It is paved, mostly flat, and busy, with thousands of people using it every week.
 The trail passes by the Reagan International Airport, through the City of Alexandria, and past several residential areas.
 Why do I like it?
 Because the Potomac is beautiful, parks abound along the trail, the eastern birds and wetlands are worth seeing, and it is easy to get to.

-Noland Trail – This is my favorite run.
+Noland Trail – This was my favorite run.
 Located near the Mariner’s Museum and Christopher Newport University in Newport News, the Noland Trail follows the shoreline around Lake Maury.
 The five-mile loop has steep climbs and drops so it is suitable for running or walking; bicycles are not allowed.
 The forest and the lake are gorgeous.

 Nisqually Wildlife Refuge – The main trail, the Nisqually National Wildlife Refuge Trail, is 4.4 miles long but only walking, not running or cycling, are permitted.
 Canoeing on the Nisqually River near the refuge is easy; suitable for beginners and families.